Independent Research Grants

 - IRB Approval Documentation

-If your project involves human subjects (including experiments, field research, interviews, surveys, or questionnaires), you may need approval by the Institutional Research Board (IRB) before beginning your research.
+If your project involves human subjects (including experiments, field research, interviews, surveys, or questionnaires), you may need approval by the Institutional Review Board (IRB) before beginning your research.
 For any project involving human subjects, before funds are dispersed (but not before application to URP) you must provide either certification of approval or a letter indicating that approval is not necessary (see IRB page).
 In your URP application, please tell the committee the status of your proposal with the IRB.

 - Foreign Language Report